What is Augmented Reality – AR explained

 What is Augmented Reality?

 Augmented Reality (AR) is an interactive technology that superimposes digital information and virtual elements onto the user’s real-world environment.
 Unlike Virtual Reality (VR), which creates a completely immersive digital experience, AR integrates digital components into the existing environment, allowing users to engage with both the physical and digital worlds simultaneously.
+But what hat is Augmented Reality in particular?

 How Augmented Reality Works